andreacorra/andreacorra.github.io/assets/images/README.md

-Here is the folder with the images
+Here is the folder with the images used in the personal website